FAQs: Program Basics

 Q: What kind of writing sample(s) should I submit?

 A: Ideally, you will submit a substantive academic writing sample (such as an undergraduate research paper) that demonstrates your writing ability, your understanding of academic citations, and your potential to carry out graduate-level research.
+Your writing sample should be research-based and you should be the only author.
 If you don’t have this kind of work to submit, or you’re unsure about the suitability of the writing sample you have, please reach out to the MALS Coordinator before submitting your application.